borntofrappe/fullstack-d3/README.md

 ### Scatterplot

-The second interactive demo relates to the scatterplot introduced in the second chapter, _02 Scatterplot_, and I decided to actually create two folders, to focus on event handlers first, and Delaunay triangulation second (the concept is introduced to aid the selection of individual data points).
+The second interactive demo relates to the scatterplot introduced in the second chapter, `02 Scatterplot`, and I decided to actually create two folders to focus on event handlers first, and Delaunay triangulation second.
+The triangulation is introduced to aid the selection of individual data points.

 Event handlers are included on `<circle>` elements exactly like on rectangles.